jleung51-coursework/phaser/CONTRIBUTING.md

 ### UnitTest++

-To install [UnitTest++](https://github.com/unittest-cpp/unittest-cpp) into a directory named `unittest-cpp` in the current directory, run the following commands:
+Install [UnitTest++](https://github.com/unittest-cpp/unittest-cpp) into a directory named `unittest-cpp` in the current directory by running the following commands:

 ```
 git clone https://github.com/unittest-cpp/unittest-cpp.git